Smart-Chain-git/certification/documentation/quickstart.md

 ## VM deployment with vagrant

 VirtualBox and Vagrant must have been installed on your computer.
-After downloading [deployment](../deployment/vagrant), go into the tezos-node-light and launch the command:
+After downloading [deployment](../deployment/vagrant), go into the directory vagrant and launch the command:
 `vagrant up`

 connect to the VM: